 Click on the photograph to enlarge it and use the caption links to go to the holiday on which the photograph was taken.
 Exodus would like to thank all entrants to date for the excellent quality and wide range of subjects submitted.

-Photo Competition Winner - November '12 by Martin Sargent
+Photo Competition Winner - June'13 by Christine Willis

 - Judged by